 The following information is being provided to help applicants avoid making errors when completing an Application Data Sheet.
 A link to Form AIA/14 [PDF] can be found below.

-1. For a new utility and design patent application that is being filed via EFS-Web, consider generating a Web-based ADS through EFS-Web rather than using the pdf of Form PTO/AIA/14.
-See https://www.uspto.gov/sites/default/files/documents/Quick%20Start%20Guide%20WebADS.pdf.
+1. For a new utility and design patent application that is being filed via EFS-Web, the USPTO recommends generating a Web-based ADS through EFS-Web rather than using the PDF of Form PTO/AIA/14.
+See the Web-based ADS Quick Start Guide.
 Under certain circumstances, information from a parent application can be pre-populated into the Web-based ADS.
+In addition, Web ADS conveniently permits benefit claims to be inserted or moved to any position within a list to facilitate arranging them in reverse chronological order.
+Benefit claims may not be recognized by the USPTO's electronic filing systems if ordered incorrectly, as detailed in the Web-based ADS Quick Start Guide.

 2. An ADS that is filed after the submission of the application, even where no ADS was filed previously, must identify the information being added or deleted, with underlining for additions, and strike-through or brackets for deletions.
 For applications filed on/after September 16, 2012, a Corrected Web-based ADS that will generate the required markings is available in EFS-Web for customers who have a verified USPTO.gov account to file follow-on correspondence.
 See https://www.uspto.gov/sites/default/files/documents/Corrected-WebADS-QSG.pdf